r-eudave/cordhisk_app/ARCHITECTURE.md

 Memory import accepts `.txt` files.
 CORDHISK detects an existing memory metadata block when present, prefills the import form, retains compatible metadata, assigns an identifier, and writes the imported content to `memory_files/`.
 Memory edits also synchronize the database record and its associated text file.
 When a memory identifier changes, the corresponding application-managed filename is updated.

 Memories can also store WGS84 latitude and longitude as `wgs84_pos:lat` and `wgs84_pos:long` fields in their metadata preamble.
-The Memory metadata field menu opens a dedicated dialog for license selection and a map dialog for coordinates.
+The Memory metadata field menu opens a dedicated dialog for licence selection and a map dialog for coordinates.
 Coordinates can be entered manually in the dialog or selected by clicking a point on the map.
 The Map page displays memories with valid coordinate pairs as interactive markers; each marker and its accompanying list entry opens the selected Memory view.
 Records with incomplete or invalid coordinates are excluded from the map.

 ## 7. Search, comparison, and reporting